fieldtrip/website/_posts/2025-10-10-opmworkshop.md

 ---

 ### 10 October 2025

-Robert and JM participated in a very inspiring and successful workshop in Marseille, celebrating the opening of the Marseille OPM lab, and the retirement of their 4D Neuroimaging SQUID system.
+Robert and JM participated in a very inspiring and successful [workshop in Marseille](https://opm2025.sciencesconf.org), celebrating the opening of the Marseille OPM lab, and the retirement of their 4D Neuroimaging SQUID system.
 Two days filled with the latest news from OPM-land, with inspiring and constructive discussions, and a collaborative mindset.
-Thanks and congratulations to our friends in Marseille, and good luck with your great scientific and clinical contributions to the field.
+Thanks and congratulations to our friends in Marseille, and good luck with your great scientific and clinical contributions to the field!

-{% include image src="/assets/img/posts/marseille.jpg" width="750" %}
+{% include image src="/assets/img/posts/marseille.jpg" width="600" %}